pagkly/Zed/Investopedia3/How the Stock Market Capitalization-to-GDP Ratio Is Used.md

 In this case, 151.7% of GDP represents the overall stock market value and indicates it is overvalued.

-In 2000, according to statistics at [The World Bank](https://www.investopedia.com/terms/w/worldbank.asp), the market cap to GDP ratio for the U.S. was 153%, again a sign of an overvalued market.
+In 2000, according to statistics at [[The World Bank]](https://www.investopedia.com/terms/w/worldbank.asp), the market cap to GDP ratio for the U.S. was 153%, again a sign of an overvalued market.
 With the U.S. market falling sharply after the dotcom bubble burst, this ratio may have some predictive value in signaling peaks in the market.

 However, in 2003, the ratio was around 130%, which was still overvalued, but the market went on to produce all-time highs over the next few years.
 As of 2020, the ratio stands at roughly 150%.